Independence from Spain

 Maximo Kirchner, son of Néstor and Cristina, created the political youth organization La Cámpora.
 The group is sometimes called “Cristina’s soldiers”.
 La Cámpora supports the governments of Cristina and Néstor de Kirchner.
 The group formed in 2003 and was named after former Peronist President Héctor José Cámpora.

 La Cámpora became politically influential in 2010, after President Néstor Kirchner died of a heart attack.
 There are interesting articles about La Cámpora including one from the Southern Pacific Review based in Santiago, Chile and another from The Bubble, a local Buenos Aires news organization.

-Getting unexpectedly caught up in a large group of excited people happens quickly.
+Getting unexpectedly caught up in a large group of excited people happens very quickly.
 I’ve never experienced anything like it.
-Once I got swallowed up there was no way out.
+Once I got swallowed up, there was no way out.
 If you exited the Cathedral subway station at the wrong time, like I did, you were swept up in the crowd whether you wanted to be or not.

 Families were comforting young children who were crying and terrified of the growing crowd.
 The largest gathering was near the main square and government buildings between Avenidas De Mayo and Rivadavia.
 These major avenues intersect near the Casa Rosada (Presidential Palace), the State Intelligence Bureau, City Hall, and Plaza de Mayo.

 La Cámpora formed a human wall around their demonstrators who were carrying banners mounted on bamboo poles.
 After an hour, I spotted a tiny escape route and sneaked away.

 Around 7:00 p.m.
 President Kirchner addressed the Argentine Nation from Plaza de Mayo.
 After her speech, the “Party of the People’s Nation” continued until midnight with music, fireworks, and other festive activities.
 Over one million people attended.